eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/which_trace_to_choose.md

 ---

 ## Which trace to choose
 More recent Arm-based systems implement [CoreSight](https://developer.arm.com/Architectures/CoreSight%20Architecture).
 CoreSight infrastructure allows trace data to be generated, stored, or moved off-target for analysis.
-How and what CoreSight infrastructure a target has is dependent on the target designer.
+What CoreSight infrastructure a target has is dependent on the target designer.

+The following table lists:
+- The types of trace you can capture in an Arm-based system.
+- A description for each trace type.
+- What CoreSight trace component generates the trace type.

 | Trace type | Description | Associated CoreSight component |
 | :---: | :---: | :---: |